IohanSardinha/FEUP_IART/README.md

 ## Data Analisys

-For the 7 pre-ready levels of the game some data was collected and analised by plotting some graphs using matplotlib and the results can be observed in [dataAnalisys.ipynb](code/dataAnalisys.ipynb)
+For the nine pre-ready levels of the game some data was collected and analised by plotting some graphs using matplotlib and the results can be observed in [dataAnalisys.ipynb](code/dataAnalisys.ipynb)